mathewmariani/marie-simulator/notes.md

 ## Notes
+All notes show relevant code in JavaScript.
+Please check the cheatsheet for notes of the Marie language.

 ### Assembly
 The maximum amount of assembled lines of code is 2^14.
 This limit is set because an operand is 14 bits.